solenedel/viz-challenge-2022/README.md

 ## Running the project

 **NOTE:** this project uses a Postgres database.
-A SQL dump file cna be found in the root of the project directory.
+A SQL dump file can be found in the root of the project directory.

 From the root directory:
 - **To run the back end:** `npm run start-backend`